Ecoomber327/car-dealership/README.md

 # car-dealership
 This code models a car dealership where cars are purchased and sold.
 Data structure used is a Hash Table for storing and searching.
 When running the code, make sure the 2 .txt files are in the same folder as the code.
-Also, make sure the code is pasted into a file names Dealership.java before running.

 This code reads in information about cars and stores their information in a Hash Table.